 Background of the Study

 The COVID-19 pandemic, caused by the novel coronavirus SARS-CoV-2, emerged in late 2019 and spread globally, leading to a public health crisis of unmatched proportions.
 Alongside the immediate health concerns, the pandemic cued an array of challenges for organizations across various sectors, impacting their employees and operations.
 The response to this crisis required effective leadership to address not only the health and safety concerns but also the well-being and adaptability of the workforce.
+Put citations ….

 The pandemic disrupted traditional workplace models, forcing organizations to quickly adapt to new ways of working, including remote work arrangements, health and safety protocols, and the implementation of mental health support systems.
 Leaders faced the discouraging task of not only managing the immediate crisis but also steering their organizations toward recovery and future resilience.
 This seminar paper focuses on the critical role of leadership in leading change within organizations in response to COVID-19, with a specific emphasis on safeguarding and supporting employees during these challenging times.